-The electrical systems on all Capri's operate on the same basic theory.
+Although Bayliner manufactures many different models of powerboats the electrical systems on all models operate on the same basic theory.

-1. Batteries:
+Batteries:

 The batteries are the key to a good marine electrical system (the batteries are dealer installed items).
 Bayliner makes the following recommendations on battery rating: